 Company is an artificial legal entity which doesn’t have any physical presence and cannot run by its own.
-So in order to run the affairs of the company, it needs the Board of Directors.
+So in order to run the affairs of it after Company Registration, it needs the Board of Directors.
 Board of Directors is controlling authority of the company which supervises and protects the interest of all shareholders of the company.
 Although companies act has not given any comprehensive definition of term ‘Director’ but it has been defined as appointed by board of company under Section 2(34) of the companies act, 2013.
 Similarly term “Board of Directors” has been defined as a collective body under Section 2 (10) of the Companies Act, 2013.

 Definition of Independent Directors:

 In order to understand term additional director better, it is important to know the definition of board of directors and independent director too.
 The term ‘Independent Director’ has been defined under Section 2(47) of the companies act, 2013 as the director which has been mentioned and qualified as per the provisions of Section 149 (5) and (6) of the companies act, 2013.
 As per that any director apart from full-time director or a managing director or a nominee one is termed as Independent director If doesn’t have any monetary or pecuniary relationship with the company or its directors.

 As per the provisions of Section 161 (1) of the companies act, 2013, additional directors can be appointed by the board of directors in case they have been assigned with certain powers by Articles of Association (AOA).
 That additional director shall hold the office till the date of next upcoming annual general meeting or till the last date when last annual meeting was held or whichever so is earlier.
 In case of resolution is not passed at annual general meeting to appoint him he cannot be appointed as Additional director in that scenario.